MacaqueNet/database/README.md

 ## Bugs, ideas or requests?

 Have you detected bugs or issues with in any of our documents?
 Or do you have any requests for additional data or suggestions?
-Feel free to share these with us here ([Create New Issue](https://github.com/SPI-Birds/documentation/issues/new/choose)) or by [emailing us](MacaqueNet@gmail.com).
+Feel free to share these with us here ([create new issue](https://github.com/SPI-Birds/documentation/issues/new/choose)) or by [emailing us](MacaqueNet@gmail.com).